jillcusick/Player-Notify/README.md

 # In-Game Player Notifications

 This repo will allow the user to receive push notifications to their phone when in-game substitutions occur during sporting events of their choice (currently tested on NCAA women's basketball).
-Notifications can be set up for any substitutions within the chosen games, or for particular teams or particular players of the user's choice within those games.
+Notifications can be set up for any substitutions within the chosen games, or for particular teams or players of the user's choice within those games.

 ## Background and Purpose